up-n-atom/8311/docs/posts/masquerade-as-the-frontier-comms-inc-fox222-frx523-with-the-was-110.md

         | MIB File                         | /etc/mibs/prx300_1U.ini | PPTP i.e. default value               |
         | Pon Slot                         | 10                      |                                       |

+    !!! note "FRX523v2 Software Versions"
+        Some users have reported that they are stuck in the O5.1 "fake" state.
+While some have had success using the downgraded version `R4.4.13.067`, others have not.
+Your mileage may vary.

 3. __Save__ changes and *reboot* from the __System__ menu.

 ### from the shell